Samukat/Data3001G2/README.md

 #### 3.6.1 Linear interpolation

 To construct moments corresponding to lap distances that were not explicitly defined (e.g., the moments at 360 m, 430 m, 530 m, the target of 900 m, and the midpoint of the turn), linear interpolation was applied.
 The two closest points to the target distance were identified, and their values were used to estimate the intermediate moment through a weighted linear combination based on their relative distances.
-Simalrly, linear interpolation was used to determine the steering angles between turn 1 and 2 as well as after turn 2.
+Likewise, linear interpolation was used to determine the steering angles between turn 1 and 2 as well as after turn 2.

 #### 3.6.2 Braking points